 Strollers

-Most of Portland Japanese Garden can be accessible with a stroller, with the exception of the Natural Garden and the Sand and Stone Garden; these garden spaces have narrow pathways and stairs.
+Most of Portland Japanese Garden is stroller accessible, with the exception of the Natural Garden and the Sand and Stone Garden; these garden spaces have narrow pathways and stairs.
 To avoid our steep and unpaved hike up the Entry Garden, collapsed strollers can be taken up to the Garden on our shuttle.
 When you visit, please ask a staff member about where strollers can be stored at the Garden.
+Please be aware that our stroller parking area is not fully secure.

 Transportation Services